computer-reinvention/ChainFactory/README.md

 3. **Chain Structure - General Workflows**
 - Start with sequential chains for initial processing.
-- Use parallel chains for whenever the order or execution is unimportant.
+- Use parallel chains for whenever the order or execution is unimportant and iterables are involved.
-- End with sequential chains for summarization and getting a final text / object output.
+- End with sequential chains or a final tool call for summarization and getting a final text / object output.

 4. **Documentation**
 Add field descriptions using `%`.
 This is not only for readability, but also for the LLM to understand the context of the field.
 It is basically a part of the prompting process.